Farmed Animals: How Factory Farming Affects Different Species

 What Can You Do To Help Farmed Animals?

-Going vegan is an effective way to avoid contributing to farmed animal suffering—we estimate that an individual spares about 105 vertebrates by eating vegan for just one year.
-But there’s much more you can do to help farmed animals: Donating to our Recommended Charity Fund, our Movement Grants program, or ACE is an excellent way to improve the lives of farmed animals.
+You can also help by donating to our Recommended Charity Fund, our Movement Grants program, or ACE is an excellent way to improve the lives of farmed animals.
 To learn more about these giving options, please visit our donation page.
+Together, we can create a world where every animal is treated with kindness and respect.

 Filed Under: Animal Welfare Tagged With: factory farming, farmed animals